sulu/sulu-docs/book/introduction/components.rst

 Contacts
 --------

-The Contact module as two main purposes: The first (and in many cases most important) is managing the users that have access to the administration backend of the website.
+The Contact module has two main purposes: The first (and in many cases most important) is managing the users that have access to the administration backend of the website.
 The second is organising the user-data collected through the website (e.g. newsletter registrations etc.).
 In more complex